weidwonder/django-jwt-session-auth/README.md

 # Attention

 Now, this version only support over django-1.10, cause django has updated its middleware structure.
-Lower version will get support in the future.
+Lower version will get supported in the future.

 # Quickstart